'Othering' in Media and Steps Towards a More Inclusive Society

 Manifestations of Othering

 When regularly exposed to such negative depictions, people consciously or unconsciously cultivate the assumption that a certain minority group poses a threat to the favoured majority population.
-Often, they are not even aware that the assumptions turn into behavioural patterns.
-Among the most common forms of implicit discrimination can be:
+Often, they are not even aware that the assumptions turn into behaviours.
+Some common forms of implicit discrimination can be:

 Generally speaking, othering entails setting boundaries between the majority and minority populations and excluding people who are perceived as outsiders from the broader community.